-To reserve the Harlow Room, the Gaylord Room, the Bass Lobby, or to schedule a special event, consult with the Curator or Librarian.
+To reserve the Harlow Room, the Gaylord Room, the Bass Lobby/Exhibit Hall, or to schedule a special event, consult with Outreach Coordinator Carilyn Livesey.
 The calendar below may help you anticipate scheduling conflicts, but be forewarned that these spaces may not be available on a given date and time, even if they appear available on this calendar.

 - Caveat: The Harlow Room is scheduled at the discretion of the Dean of University Libraries.
 It is not a centrally-scheduled classroom, but is used for special events.
 All other classes and events scheduled to meet in the Harlow Room are subject to cancellation.
 We will try to provide at least several weeks notice when a scheduled class or event must be pre-empted, but please keep a back-up plan in mind.

-- Scheduling: To request use of the room for a class, contact the Curator or Librarian of the History of Science Collections.
+- Scheduling: To request use of the room for a class, contact the Outreach Coordinator of the History of Science Collections, Carilyn Livesey.
 Many classes request use of the Harlow Room both as a regular meeting place and for special class visits; it may not be possible to approve all requests.
 For use as a regular class meeting place, priority will be given to classes that make frequent use of special collections materials and which concern the mission of the special collections.
 Instructors must note the caveat above.
 We particularly urge instructors of classes which meet for several hours, only one time each week, to maintain a backup location to use in the event of cancellation, or to arrange for another room to use regularly and meet in the Harlow Room only on those days in which they will actually be using special collections materials.

-- Policies: Please acquaint your students beforehand with the policies and procedures listed on this handout (pdf).
+- Policies: Please acquaint your students beforehand with the policies and procedures listed on this handout.

 - We encourage you to send your students this link before the first class:

-- You may rearrange the tables and chairs as best fits your class, but before the students leave please ask them to help you return the room to the same configuration as you found it.
+- You may rearrange the tables and chairs and foam cushions as best fits your class, but before the students leave please ask them to help you return the room to the same configuration as you found it.
 Make sure all sticky surfaces are clean, if there were drinks or food.